streamingfast/substreams-sink-kv/examples/generic-service/README.md

 ```bash
 go install -v github.com/streaminfast/substreams-sink-kv/cmd/substreams-sink-kv
 ```

-### Substream
+### Substreams

-The `block-meta` substreams tracks the first and last block of every month since genesis block.
-The substream has a `map` module with an output type of `sf.substreams.sink.kv.v1.KVOperations`
+The `block-meta` Substreams tracks the first and last block of every month since genesis block.
+The Substreams has a `map` module with an output type of `sf.substreams.sink.kv.v1.KVOperations`

 ```yaml
 ...